bmanubay/bmanubay.github.io/_posts/_2019-09-28-an-in-depth-look-at-bayesian-inference.md

 *Fig 2.
 A trace and 1-D marginal posterior comparison of each software and model tested.
 For each, we show the traces for all 6 variables as well as a KDE (kernel density estimate) for each marginal posterior.*

+These plots pretty much echo the expectations drawn from the corner plots.
+The `emcee` uninformative prior run has quite a few divergent chains and the `PyMC3` uninformative prior run is not converged.
+The other 2 look like they should (i.e. fuzzy catepillars with constant variance).

 |![emcee UI ppc plot](/assets/img/blog3/emcee_UI_prior_PPCplot.png)|![emcee Weak HA ppc plot](/assets/img/blog3/emcee_weak_prior_PPCplot.png)|
 | ------------- |:-------------:|
 |![PyMC3 UI ppc plot](/assets/img/blog3/PyMC3_UI_prior_PPCplot.png)|![PyMC3 Weak HA ppc plot](/assets/img/blog3/PyMC3_HA_model_PPCplot.png)|

 *Fig 3.
 The posterior predictive checks for each model tested.
 For each plot, 1000 posterior predicitve samples were drawn and plotted as KDEs.
-A KDE of the mean of those 500 samples and a KDE of the evidence were also plotted.*
+A KDE of the mean of those 1000 samples and a KDE of the evidence were also plotted.*

+Here is where we see the `PyMC3` models really show more promise.
+The plots above show overlays of KDEs of posterior predictive samples and the evidence that we used for the inference.
+For a perfect model, the evidence line should lie pretty centered in the envelope of posterior predictive samples.
+We clearly see very little overlap in the `emcee` runs, meaning the model created from those parameters is going to poorly predict our data (and any data outside of the set).
+However, there is much more overlap in the `PyMC3` runs, which indicates the opposite and good robust predictions.

 |![emcee UI actual vs predicted plot](/assets/img/blog3/emcee_UI_prior_actualvspredictedplot.png)|![emcee Weak HA actual vs predicted plot](/assets/img/blog3/emcee_weak_HA_prior_actualvspredictedplot.png)|
 | ------------- |:-------------:|